hthreads/hthreads.github.io/classes/embedded-systems/labs/lab2/index.md

 1. Prepare a lab report, and give an account of what you did to complete the lab.
 2. In your lab report, include a screenshot of the 2 AXI GPIO controllers you added to your design.
-3. Submit your code file.
+3. Submit your lab report and code file separately on Blackboard.

 ## Prelab Assignment